esuandrius/CSV-Upload/README.md

 Start the application on local host:
 <pre>npm start</pre>

-Navigate in your browser to (or change to other port if it is used):
+Automatically navigates in your browser to (or change to other port if it is used):
 <pre>http://localhost:3000</pre>

 ### Backend application